Edward Pinkney Wroth

-Edward Pinkney Wroth (January 11, 1889 – June 22, 1946) was third bishop of the Episcopal Diocese of Erie, now Northwestern Pennsylvania.
+Edward Pinkney Wroth (January 11, 1889 – June 22, 1946) was the third bishop of the Episcopal Diocese of Erie, now Northwestern Pennsylvania.

 Early life and education

-Wroth was born on January 11, 1889, in Darlington, Maryland, son of the Reverend Edward Worrell Wroth and Margret Gilpin Price.
-He was educated at the schools of Baltimore and at the Latin school of Baltimore.
+Wroth was born on January 11, 1889, in Darlington, Maryland, the son of the Reverend Edward Worrell Wroth and Margret Gilpin Price.
+He was educated at the schools of Baltimore and the Latin school of Baltimore.
 He studied at Trinity College, Hartford and graduated with a Bachelor of Arts in 1915.
 He also graduated from the Virginia Theological Seminary with a Bachelor of Divinity in 1917.